Andrewjohnson6/News-Detection-ML/README.md

 ## Summary
 This project uses a supervised Logistic Regression model that predicts whether or not an article is true or fake.
 After running countless trials, the program achieved a 99% accuracy score and worked extremely well.

 The program contains a way to input your own articles to test, as well as various visualizations that showcase information I found to be relevant and interesting.
 There are many things that I would love to add to this project in the future.
-Fake news seems to be an ongoing problem and programs like these are a great starting place to reduce the growth of fake new.
+Fake news seems to be an ongoing problem and programs like these are a great starting place to reduce the growth of fake news.